Making jewellery is like playing music. One has to be patient and wait for each tune to be played out, not rushing to

 When designing I believe in letting pieces evolve slowly, if it doesn’t come naturally to me it needs more time.
 Sketching a lot and squeezing out designs isn’t my way of working.

 If I have an idea or concept that I like, I let it brew in the back of my head for weeks until the day I get an exact image of what to create.

 Clarity of intention is key, it transpires quickly through the shapes of something as hard as metal.

 ” To say Sebastian is talented at CAD is a bit of a gross understatement.
 When he experiments, his concepts border on the insanely difficult.
 Most of the pieces in this collection should not by any rights work, but somehow, some way, the tolerances all seem to check out.
 These insane sculptural creations can actually be made!” –Jack Meyer CAD Tutor

-In July 2016 I obtained my bachelor of Fine Art from Konstfack University Collage in Stockholm.
-I wrote my thesis on the psychological value of jewellery.
-My exam work was entitled ‘Shapes of Reality’ and related to how shapes influence our perceptions and in a way dictate our movements, thoughts and conceptualization of reality.
+In July 2016 I completed my BA in Fine Art from Konstfack University Collage in Stockholm.
+I wrote my thesis on the psychological value of jewellery and table ware.
+The illuminated objects in the images below are from my examwork: